adamdai/neural_elevation_models/README.md

 ## Models

-Weights of trained height networks for the KT-22 and Red Rocks scenes can be found under the `models` folder.
+Weights of trained height networks for the KT-22, Red Rocks, AirSim Mountains, and Unreal Moon scenes can be found under the `models` folder.

 ## Path Planning

-The notebook `height_net.ipynb` loads a trained NEMo (KT-22 or Red Rocks), and performs path planning via A* initialization then continuous path optimization.
+The script `nemo_planning.py` loads a trained NEMo and performs path planning via A* initialization then continuous path optimization.